Manual Machining

 adjustable boring head

-A toolholder used in boring operations that require a hole diameter larger than that of the tool.
+A toolholder used in boring operations that require a hole diameter larger than that of the boring tool.
 An adjustable boring head can be set to bore differently sized hole diameters.

-angle vise
+angle vises

 A type of vise that can position the workpiece at an angle.
 Angle vises can be adjusted from zero to 90 degrees.